 Janice: I really like the blog by pastry chef David Lebovitz.
 He writes about a lot of foodie places (shops and restaurants) in France.
 Another is France Today.
 One community I really like is the Facebook group, Join Us In France.
-This group is an offshoot of the podcast, Join Us in France.
+This group is an offshoot of a podcast of the same name.
 I have given two interviews about experiences in France.

 Janice: While Paris is one of the top cities to visit in the world, I would still recommend a visit there in 2019.
 It has so much to offer -- numerous museums, and recently a number of truly unique food places have opened such as Beau Passage, which is a high end "food court" that has a number of restaurants by Michelin chefs like Yannick Alléno, chef at Pavillon Ledoyen in Paris.
 Each month there are festivals and celebrations, so you're never without something to see or do.
 In October, for example, there was the Fete des Vendages, the annual wine festival in Montmartre where the area around Sacre Coeur is closed off for food and wine booths.
 There are also many free tours like a tour of the Montmartre vineyard and behind the scenes of the Moulin Rouge.